Itch scratched; Badgers women's hockey national champs

 The Farmington, Minnesota native’s 20th collegiate goal, just the second game-winner of her career will go down as the most memorable she has ever scored.

-Assisted by her fellow graduating classmates, Marianne Picard and Caroline Harvey, Enright hit the back of the net for the first time since Valentine’s Day.
+Assisted by her fellow graduating classmates, Enright hit the back of the net for the first time since Valentine’s Day, banking the puck off the far post and in for the eventual game-winner in the national title game.

-Wisconsin hung on, despite the Buckeyes’ attempts at a last-minute comeback with the goaltender pulled, and put its most spectacular senior class in the record book one more time.
+Wisconsin hung on, despite the Buckeyes’ attempts at a last-minute comeback with the goaltender pulled, and a video review hoping to find a Badger and put its most spectacular senior class in the record book one more time.

 Thank you for visiting BadgerBreakaway.com – With your support, we are quickly becoming a leading independent source for news, analysis, and intel on the Wisconsin Badgers hockey and basketball teams.